 On April 7, 2020, an official exterior rendering was released for the Deseret Peak Utah Temple.
 On April 28, 2020, a series of interior renderings were released.

 Utah's twenty-first temple was announced for Tooele Valley on April 7, 2019, at the Sunday Afternoon Session of General Conference by President Russell M. Nelson.
-There are eleven stakes organized in the valley with stake centers located in the communities of Tooele, Stansbury Park, Grantsville, and Erda.
-In recent years, Church membership has grown steadily in the county with members driving over 30 miles to participate in temple worship at the Salt Lake Temple.3
+There are twelve stakes organized in the valley with stake centers located in the communities of Tooele, Stansbury Park, Grantsville, Lake Point, and Erda.
+In recent years, Church membership has grown steadily in the county with members driving over 30 miles to participate in temple worship at the Salt Lake Temple.4

 The Deseret Peak Utah Temple will be the twenty-first temple built in Utah and the first built in Tooele County.